psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Testing the automatic door operations with various service scenarios

 ## Next Steps
+1. Test the PTT functionality with various joystick and keyboard inputs
+2. Monitor for any issues with the PTT state management system
+3. Consider adding more detailed logging for PTT state transitions
+4. Explore potential improvements to input detection for edge cases
+5. Update documentation to reflect the new PTT functionality
-1. Test the enhanced service architecture with various flight scenarios
+6. Test the enhanced service architecture with various flight scenarios
-2. Monitor for any issues with the improved state management system
+7. Monitor for any issues with the improved state management system
-3. Consider adding more detailed logging for service state transitions
+8. Consider adding more detailed logging for service state transitions
-4. Explore potential improvements to error handling for edge cases
+9. Explore potential improvements to error handling for edge cases
-5. Update documentation to reflect the improved service architecture
+10. Update documentation to reflect the improved service architecture
-6. Consider implementing automated testing for core components
+11. Consider implementing automated testing for core components
-7. Explore extending automation to cover push-back, de-ice, and gate selection services
+12. Explore extending automation to cover push-back, de-ice, and gate selection services
-8. Implement performance metrics to monitor service response times
+13. Implement performance metrics to monitor service response times
-9. Enhance the event filtering system to reduce unnecessary UI updates
+14. Enhance the event filtering system to reduce unnecessary UI updates
-10. Optimize the monitoring interval for different types of datarefs based on criticality
+15. Optimize the monitoring interval for different types of datarefs based on criticality
-6. Extend the event aggregator system to cover more aspects of the application
+16. Extend the event aggregator system to cover more aspects of the application
-7. Implement additional event types for other state changes in the system
+17. Implement additional event types for other state changes in the system
-8. Optimize event publishing frequency for different types of events
+18. Optimize event publishing frequency for different types of events
-9. Consider implementing event filtering to reduce unnecessary UI updates
+19. Consider implementing event filtering to reduce unnecessary UI updates
-10. Evaluate the performance impact of the event aggregator system under heavy load
+20. Evaluate the performance impact of the event aggregator system under heavy load
-11. Identify additional Prosim datarefs that could benefit from the subscription system
+21. Identify additional Prosim datarefs that could benefit from the subscription system
-12. Explore extending the dataref subscription pattern to other simulation variables
+22. Explore extending the dataref subscription pattern to other simulation variables
-13. Optimize the monitoring interval for different types of datarefs
+23. Optimize the monitoring interval for different types of datarefs
-14. Consider implementing priority levels for different dataref monitors
+24. Consider implementing priority levels for different dataref monitors
-15. Optimize performance of the callback system
+25. Optimize performance of the callback system
-16. Document the new CG calculation system and weight and balance calculator for future development
+26. Document the new CG calculation system and weight and balance calculator for future development
-17. Explore potential improvements to error handling for edge cases
+27. Explore potential improvements to error handling for edge cases
-18. Consider adding more configuration options for door operation behavior
+28. Consider adding more configuration options for door operation behavior
-19. Evaluate performance impact of the dataref monitoring system under heavy load
+29. Evaluate performance impact of the dataref monitoring system under heavy load

 ## Open Questions
+- What are the most common issues users encounter with the PTT functionality?
+- Are there specific ACP channels that need special handling?
+- What are the current development priorities for the PTT system?
+- Are there planned features for the PTT system not yet implemented?
+- How well does the PTT system handle edge cases and error conditions?
 - What are the most common issues users encounter?
 - Are there specific areas of the integration that need improvement?
 - What are the current development priorities?